Statue of Liberty National Monument

-The Statue of Liberty National Monument is a United States National Monument comprising Liberty Island and Ellis Island in the U.S. states of New Jersey and New York.
-It includes the 1886 Statue of Liberty (Liberty Enlightening the World) by sculptor Frédéric Auguste Bartholdi and the Statue of Liberty Museum, both situated on Liberty Island, as well as the former immigration station at Ellis Island which includes the Ellis Island Immigrant Hospital.
+The Statue of Liberty National Monument is a United States national monument comprising Liberty Island and Ellis Island in the states of New Jersey and New York.
+It includes the 1886 Statue of Liberty (Liberty Enlightening the World) by sculptor Frédéric Auguste Bartholdi and the Statue of Liberty Museum, both situated on Liberty Island, as well as the former immigration station at Ellis Island, which includes the Ellis Island Immigrant Hospital.

 The monument is managed by the National Park Service as part of the National Parks of New York Harbor office.

 History

 President Calvin Coolidge used his authority under the Antiquities Act to declare the statue a national monument in 1924.
 In 1937, by proclamation 2250, President Franklin D. Roosevelt expanded the monument to include all of Bedloe's Island, and in 1956, an act of Congress officially renamed it Liberty Island.
 Ellis Island was made part of the Statue of Liberty National Monument by proclamation of President Lyndon Johnson on May 11, 1965.
 The United States historic district, a single listing on the U.S. National Register of Historic Places, was designated in 1966.

 The islands were closed during Hurricane Sandy in October 2012 and suffered severe damage.
-Liberty Island reopened July 4, 2013; Ellis Island re-opened October 24, 2013.Storm damage and the necessary repairs for them have heavily affected Ellis Island as hurricanes have become more common in the New York/New Jersey area.
+Liberty Island reopened July 4, 2013, while Ellis Island reopened October 24, 2013.
+Storm damage and the necessary repairs for them have heavily affected Ellis Island as hurricanes have become more common in the New York/New Jersey area.

-On March 16, 2020 both islands closed due to the COVID-19 pandemic.
-On July 20, 2020 the Statue of Liberty reopened partially under New York City's Phase IV guidelines, with Ellis Island remaining closed.
+On March 16, 2020, both islands closed due to the COVID-19 pandemic.
+On July 20, 2020, the Statue of Liberty reopened partially under New York City's Phase IV guidelines; Ellis Island reopened partially in August 2020.